avitran0/cs2-radar/readme.md

-# CS2 Radar
+# Linux CS2 Radar

-this is a web-based radar for counter-strike 2
+this is a web-based, linux-only radar for counter-strike 2

 ## Setup